 I also have some estimates of how much you can expect to pay per table (table + chairs together) depending on your price range (low, mid, or high).
 AND I discuss some alternatives to splurging on rentals.
 Don’t worry, no matter your budget, you’ll be able to find something that works!

 PRO-TIP: It can be both budget-friendly and convenient to rent your tables and chairs, but consider purchasing at least some of your table décor (such as for your head table), as it can be a nice keepsake in your home for after your wedding.
-If you’re interested in checking out the best “Mr and Mrs” signs and other head table décor, you can find them on Amazon by clicking here.
+If you’re interested in checking out the best “Mr and Mrs” signs and other head table décor, you can find them on Amazon here.

 Ballpark Costs of Each Table with Chairs